Anmol-Ghadia/YetAnotherECommerceSite/README.md

     1. `Type Error`, username is of incorrect type
     1. `Bound Error`, username does not adhere to constraints
 1) get items based on search

+    maxPrice is ignored if it is equal to 0
     ```json
     {
         "URL": "/misc/search",